Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Funimation?

-Funimation is a Sony-owned entertainment company based in the US, involved in the distribution of various anime series.
+Funimation is a Sony-owned entertainment company based in the US and involved in the distribution of various anime series.
 The company is also at the forefront of anime dubbing, with a lot of its exclusive content getting dubbed to English very quickly.

 How much is a Funimation subscription?

-Funimation Now has three subscription plans to choose from.
-You can also take advantage of a 14-day trial before your first payment gets charged.
+Funimation has three subscription plans to choose from.
+You can also take advantage of a 14-day free trial before your first payment gets charged.
 That’s more than enough time to see if the app is the right fit for you.
-Finally, you can also sign up for a free account, even though you don’t get access to the full catalog and have to deal with ads.

 - The Premium plan is priced at $5.99 per month or $59.99 annually.